 The subtle, prejudicial behaviours and remarks that are said casually under the guise of a joke, an offhanded comment, a behaviour that hints at rejection — are those the ones that really hurt us in the end?

-The difficulty with microaggressions is primarily the fact that they are not overt displays of discrimination, leaving you confused and undecided on whether to confront the perpetrator (of course, not made easier with the risk of being called ‘oversensitive’).
-Was what was said actually offensive?
+The difficulty with microaggressions is primarily the fact that they are not overt displays of discrimination, leaving you confused and undecided on whether to confront the perpetrator (not made easier with the risk of being called ‘oversensitive’).
+Was what they said actually offensive?
 Am I right to feel offended?
 These are questions worth asking, of course.
-There are, in the age of social media, moments when slights not worth serious intellectual consideration can spiral out of control with vindictive outrage.
-But even that strong retributive sense of vengeance did not come out of nowhere.
-It is an expression of a repressed, and ill-expressed anger.
+There are, in the age of social media, moments when slights not worth serious intellectual consideration can spiral out of control.
+But even that strong retributive sense of anger did not come out of nowhere.
+It is an expression of an accumulation of heavily repressed frustrations.

 The inability to address and validate the incident for ourselves can be distressing especially since they can happen a lot.
 Some quick examples: A Malay person who does well academically is told that they are “not like other Malays”.
 A woman who wears the hijab is told she looks “conservative” and “unprofessional”.
 A Muslim boy who is asked to role-play a ‘terrorist’ during a class.
 These are all examples drawn from the experiences of my friends.

 For skeptics of microaggressions, these incidents are trivial and one-off.
 They are not seen as incidents that are part of a larger problem.
-But microaggressions are manifestations, no matter how small, of an ultimately damaging or even violent value system that results in the marginalisation of others.
-That is why it can be difficult for us to brush off though they seem negligible.
-For a moment, the minority’s difference is not only brought into attention, but it is casually degraded, or ridiculed.
+But microaggressions are manifestations, no matter how small, of an ultimately damaging value system that marginalises a community.
+That is why it can be difficult for us to brush it off though they seem negligible.
+For a moment, the minority’s difference is not only brought into attention, but it is casually degraded and ridiculed.
 The person’s difference, usually superficially accepted or tolerated in everyday life, is sharpened into a point and used to hurt them.
-When faced with this point you are often expected to be gracious.
-To express even a minor indignation is to risk hurting the other’s feelings, which makes you intolerant and difficult, even though they are the ones who sharpened your difference against you in the first place.
+When faced with this point you are expected to be gracious.
+To express even minor indignation is to risk hurting the other’s feelings, which makes you appear intolerant and difficult, even though they are the ones who sharpened your difference against you in the first place.

 Of course, people are not ill-intentioned a lot of the time.
 A joke is just a joke to someone who does not experience the marginalisation they are laughing about.
 We know very well they might be good people, but at the end of the day the impact of what has happened is something that stays regardless of intent.
 The prejudicial way of thinking is affirmed instead of challenged.
 And then we are told to let it go.